What is a Multidisciplinary Studies degree?

 Will I be able to take all the classes I need in the evening or on the weekends?

-Yes!
-You can complete your Bachelor of Arts in Multidisciplinary Studies degree at Boise State with a combination of evening, weekend, and/or online classes by following the Flex track to fulfill your degree requirements.
+You can complete your Bachelor of Arts in Multidisciplinary Studies degree at Boise State with a combination of online, evening, and/or weekend classes by following the Flex track to fulfill your degree requirements.
 Work with your advisor to find courses that are available when you need to take them.

 Will I be required to take prerequisites before I can take certain courses?